owncloud-archive/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 Enabling the Antivirus App for Files
 ------------------------------------

-Simply go to your ownCloud Apps page to enable it.
+To enable the Antivirus App for Files, go to your ownCloud Apps page to enable it.

 .. figure:: ../images/antivirus-app.png